joelalejandro/building-web-components/README.md

 # building-web-components

-This is a branched, iterative repo of demos, showing examples about [Stencil](https://stenciljs.com).
+This is a branched, iterative repo of demos, showing examples about Web components and [Stencil](https://stenciljs.com).
 Use `git checkout -f` to navigate through the branches in your favourite shell or explore them with the GitHub branch list.

 - [`01-vanillajs`](https://github.com/joelalejandro/building-web-components/tree/01-vanillajs) contains a basic example of a Web Component with embedded styles using Shadow DOM.
 - [`02-props`](https://github.com/joelalejandro/building-web-components/tree/02-props) shows how to add a prop using HTML attributes with some basic level of data binding.